juanmait/pzsess/README.md

-# Project Zomboid session saver and loaded
+# Project Zomboid session backup/recover utilities

-This repo contains some utilities to save and load Project Zomboid (the game) sessions/saves.
+This repo contains some utilities to backup and then recover PZ sessions.